EngrX/EngrX/README.md

 # Hi there! 👋

-**I am John, a Professional Licensed Electronics Engineer, a DevOps Engineer and a Cloud Enthusiast**, my goal is to become a ***Professional Cloud DevSecOps Engineer***
+**I am John, a Professional Licensed Electronics Engineer, a DevOps Engineer and a Cloud Enthusiast**

 ### Technical Skills:✨
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------